 About the conference

-The Bank of England and Prudential Regulation Authority (PRA) are organising a conference in Q4 2022 on climate change and capital.
-The objective of the conference is to facilitate discussion on the complex issues associated with adjusting the capital framework to take account of climate-related financial risks.
-This meets a commitment the PRA made in its Climate Change Adaptation Report 2021 and will support its aim of providing more guidance on its approach to climate and capital by the end of 2022.
+The Bank of England and Prudential Regulation Authority (PRA) hosted a conference to explore climate change and capital.
+The objective of the conference was to facilitate discussion on the complex issues associated with adjusting the capital framework to take account of climate-related financial risks.

-The Bank of England is actively participating in the international discussions on climate and capital that are currently ongoing at the Basel Committee on Banking Supervision (BCBS) Task Force on Climate-related Financial Risks (TFCR) and at the International Association of Insurance Supervisors (IAIS).
+The Bank of England continues to actively participate in the international discussions on climate and capital that are currently ongoing at the Basel Committee on Banking Supervision (BCBS) Task Force on Climate-related Financial Risks (TFCR) and at the International Association of Insurance Supervisors (IAIS).
 The Bank is an advocate for an internationally coordinated response to these issues.
-This conference will assist in fostering debate as we work towards solutions on capital and climate, as well as informing the Bank’s internal view as it considers its own policy response.

-- How to deal with uncertainty over that time period, including the use of scenarios to more accurately measure and calibrate capital requirements; and/or
+• How to deal with uncertainty over that time period, including the use of scenarios to more accurately measure and calibrate capital requirements; and

 • Where these risks are best reflected in the capital regime, ie the appropriateness of microprudential firm-specific vs macroprudential system-wide capital requirements for climate risks

 The conference featured a number of research presentations on these issues and discussed the challenges with using the prudential capital tools to ensure firms are resilient to climate-related financial risks.

 A full agenda of the conference, list of speakers, links to featured research, including the research summary note published to support the conference, and the videos of the conference can be found below.